 Cost: Free to see.

-Hours: Always visible, but at a private residence (and on a remote country road, so you might want to reserve this one for daylight)
+Hours: This attraction is always visible from the road, but located at a private residence (and is on a remote country road, so you might want to reserve this one for daylight)